© 2022 Lloyd & Mousilli. All rights reserved.

 When references are requested from a terminated employee’s potential future employer, responses should be provided only in writing to the specific requests.
 It is advisable to obtain legal counsel to guide you in drafting a reply.

-Onboarding is a vehicle that – when used effectively – can transport your new employee from a date prospect to a fully committed partner.
+Onboarding is a vehicle that – when used effectively – can transport your new employee from a simple prospect to a fully committed partner.
 In a nutshell, it is basically corporate acculturation.
 Once upon a time it was more commonly known as “orientation”.

 But it is actually so much more: onboarding can be a company’s secret weapon when implemented properly.

 For startups, onboarding can be perplexing since your culture is still embryonic.
 At its core, however, bringing on a new employee is about walking your talk and basic sensitivity.
 It means being authentic and verifying representations you made during the interview process about who you are and what you are about.
-If you told your recruit that ‘the team’ hangs out together for trivia Thursday at the local eatery, then follow through with an invitation.
+If you told a recruit that ‘the team’ hangs out together for trivia Thursday at the local eatery, then follow through with an invitation.

 Managers should be available almost on demand for the first month or so.
 Tools and resources needed for the job should be readily accessible.
 Including new employees in meetings – no matter how informal – and sharing important information with them is crucial to minimizing fractures.
 Building a cohesive organization that pulls together in the same direction not only builds trust and stimulates innovation, but also can serve as an inoculation when headhunters try to lure away your valuable employees.